State of Cybersecurity in Canada 2026: 10 Findings That Should Change Your Plan

 Book a Free IT Business Consultation

-Why I am writing this in May 2026
+Why I updated this Canadian cybersecurity briefing in August 2026

 Finding 1: Ransomware moved from data-encryption to data-extortion

-What I tell clients to change: assume exfiltration on every incident, treat data classification as a 90-day project, and add a leak-site monitoring service to the stack.
-Backups remain mandatory; they are no longer sufficient.
+What I tell owners to change: assume exfiltration on every incident, treat data classification as a 90-day project, and add leak-site monitoring to the stack.
+Backups stay mandatory.
+They are no longer sufficient on their own.

 Finding 2: AI-written phishing made BEC undetectable

-Across Fusion Computing’s 184 client engagements through Q1 2026, the highest-impact control I have deployed is the cheapest one: a written verification rule requiring a callback to a known internal extension before any new payee, any wire above CA$10,000, or any credential reset for finance staff.
-It costs nothing and it has stopped four confirmed wire fraud attempts on my clients in the last 90 days.
+Across our 184 Canadian SMB client engagements through Q1 2026, the strongest control I deploy is also the cheapest.
+A written callback rule: verify by phone to a known internal extension before any new payee, any wire above CA$10,000, or any credential reset for finance staff.
+Fusion Computing tracks every attempt that rule catches.
+In the last 90 days it stopped four confirmed wire-fraud attempts.

 Finding 3: Identity is the new perimeter